 - Reducing waste from damage and contamination

 An example of innovation in sustainable packaging is DuPont™ Tyvek®.
-DuPont™ have developed a form of flashspun high-density polyethylene fibres for use in packaging that can be recycled or incinerated without leaving residue.
+DuPont™ has developed a form of flashspun high-density polyethylene fibres for use in packaging that can be recycled or incinerated without leaving residue.
 It can even be used as fuel.
 The packaging designs also weigh less, require less space and are stronger.

-As companies look to reduce costs, improve sustainability and speed up manufacturing of packaging, they have to do so while meeting strict regulatory demands.
+As companies look to reduce costs, improve sustainability and speed up the manufacturing of packaging, they have to do so while meeting strict regulatory demands.

 Patient safety is paramount for pharmaceutical packaging manufacturers.
 Therefore security and anti-counterfeiting is a priority, ensuring that patients get the drugs they need.
 There is a global campaign to fight against fake medicines.